MicrosoftDocs/cpp-docs/docs/assembler/masm/ml-and-ml64-command-line-reference.md

 ---
 # ML and ML64 command-line reference

 Assembles and links one or more assembly-language source files.
-The command-line options are case sensitive.
+The command-line options are case-sensitive.

 For more information on ml64.exe, see [MASM for x64 (ml64.exe)](masm-for-x64-ml64-exe.md).